 The report notes that the research found vulnerabilities in the compliance function of part of the research group and that in many situations there was room for improvement of the compliance function.
 The report describes in detail 5 levels of maturity of the compliance function in order to enable an investment firm or manager of an investment fund to self-assess its level: ad hoc, determined, developed, evaluated and optimised.
 Each level reflects a level of process control by the compliance function.
 Which level is appropriate is determined by the size and complexity of the company.
 A lower level of maturity entails a risk to the continued and sound functioning of the compliance function.
 In such a case, there is a risk that laws and regulations are not sufficiently complied with.

 In the report, there is a clear call-for-action for all investment firms and managers of investment funds to assess the maturity level of their compliance function and determine where improvements can be made.
 For example, the AFM encourages (i) clearly documenting how tasks are to be performed in policies and procedures, (ii) to ensure that the persons performing the compliance function are sufficiently independent and (iii) involve the compliance function in strategic decision making.

-Should you require any assistance in the field of Financial Regulatory, please contact your trusted adviser of our Financial Regulatory Team.
+Should you require any assistance in the field of Financial Regulatory, please contact your trusted adviser.